-But I was watching some Sunday night TV recently, and caught the latest commercial for the Apple Watch.
+But I was watching some Sunday night TV recently, and I caught the latest commercial for the Apple Watch.
 (Yes, I was watching an actual television with actual commercials!)
 It was beautiful and touching… and extremely aggravating, especially from this Gen Xer’s point of view.
-You see, the only ones who seem to be using and enjoying the new Apple product are Millennials…you know, those twenty-and-early-thirty-somethings who are on the cutting edge of all this brand-new technology.
+You see, the only ones who seem to be using and enjoying the new Apple product are Millennials.
+You know, those twenty-and-early-thirty-somethings who are on the cutting edge of all this brand-new technology.

 Don’t get me wrong.
 I like Millennials.
 I actually love them.
-We have several in the office and I learn something new from them every day!
+We have several in the office, and I learn something new from them every day!
 But when all the latest technology is marketed to them, it’s frustrating to Xers like me.
-You see, when we were in our 20s, we were often overlooked because of Big Brother Boomer.
+You see, when we were in our 20s, we were often overlooked for big brother Boomer.
 We were the first kids to have home computers, but it was the Baby Boomers who got all the attention.
-I hate to sound like Jan Brady, but it was always “Marcia, Marcia, Marcia”!
+I hate to sound like Jan Brady, but it was always “Marcia, Marcia, Marcia!”

 So go ahead and watch the commercial with your favorite Xer.
-Watch the Xer get all snarky when he sees the cute Millennials writing the word “Hi” and texting each other while in the same room.
+Watch the Xer get all snarky when he sees the cute Millennials writing “hi” and texting each other while in the same room.
 Watch eyes roll as the young folks selfie—can I use that as a verb?—for the millionth time.